 To be eligible for support for the majority of NSERC’s Scholarships and Fellowships programs (except for Industrial Postgraduate Scholarships, Visiting Fellowships in Canadian Government Laboratories, Vanier Canada Graduate Scholarships and Banting Postdoctoral Fellowships), you must be a Canadian citizen or a permanent resident of Canada, as of the deadline date for application.
 NSERC may ask for proof of citizenship or residency status before and while it provides funding.

-You must be undertaking both research and a program of study in one of the fields that NSERC supports (program of study not applicable to PDF applicants).
-Consult the Eligibility criteria for proposed research and programs of study section for details.
+You must be conducting research and be enrolled in a program of study in one of the fields that NSERC supports (program of study not applicable to PDF applicants).
+Consult the Eligibility criteria for proposed research and programs of study for details.

-You must not have been declared ineligible to apply for and hold funding from NSERC, SSHRC, CIHR or any other research funding organization, for reasons of breach of standards of ethics or integrity (including financial or scientific misconduct).
+You must not be currently declared ineligible to apply for and hold funding from NSERC, SSHRC, CIHR or any other Canadian research funding organization for reasons of breach of standards of ethics or integrity (including financial or scientific misconduct).

-You must have accounts in good standing with NSERC, including having paid and/or returned all money owing to NSERC.
+You must have accounts in good standing with NSERC, including having paid and/or returned any money owed to NSERC.
 The determination of whether or not an account is in good standing shall be at the sole and absolute discretion of NSERC.